Bill the Minder: Episode summaries

-Bill and his friends meet with the respectable gentleman who has a problem, Norris the 'green toed button crane of Baraboo' burps every time he is fed a 'Peruvian yak bean'.
-Doctor Sprout writes him a prescription which fails so the cleaning lady gives him some of her ancient family recipe but that fails also.
+Bill and his friends meet with the respectable gentleman named Norris, the 'green toed button crane of Baraboo', who burps every time he is fed with 'Peruvian yak bean'.
+Doctor Sprout writes him a prescription that does not work, so the cleaning lady gives him some of her ancient family recipe but that does not work either.
 Bill makes a machine which slaps the birds back and gives him water.
 It works, but now the bird lets out some flatulence whenever he is given a bean.